France–India relations: Space

-ISRO and CNES (French National Space Agency) have an umbrella agreement, operating successfully since 1993, under which joint missions like Megha-Tropiques and SARAL have been successfully developed.
-ISRO has launched French SPOT satellites (Spot-6 & SPOT-7) on PSLV satellite launch vehicles.
+Since 1993, ISRO and CNES (French National Space Agency) have operated under an umbrella agreement, facilitating successful joint missions like Megha-Tropiques and SARAL.
+ISRO has also launched French SPOT satellites (Spot-6 & SPOT-7) on PSLV satellite launch vehicles.

-Under a commercial Launch Service Agreement between Antrix Corporation Limited (ANTRIX), the commercial arm of ISRO and ASTRIUM SAS, a Company under EADS, France, two advanced Remote Sensing SPOT satellites were successfully launched in 2013 & 2014 on-board ISRO's Polar Satellite Launch Vehicle.
+Through a commercial Launch Service Agreement between Antrix Corporation Limited (the commercial arm of ISRO) and ASTRIUM SAS (a Company under EADS, France), two advanced Remote Sensing SPOT satellites were successfully launched in 2013 and 2014 aboard ISRO's Polar Satellite Launch Vehicle.

-Arianespace based at France has been the major provider of launch services to Indian Geo-Stationary satellites.
-Subsequent to the launch of APPLE satellite, 18 Indian satellites have been launched by Arianespace.
-On 7 October 2016, GSAT-18 communication satellite was launched successfully on board an Ariane 5 VA-231 launcher from Kourou, French Guiana.
+Arianespace, based at France, has been a major provider of launch services for Indian Geo-Stationary satellites.
+Subsequent to the launch of APPLE satellite, 18 Indian satellites were launched by Arianespace.
+On 7 October 2016, GSAT-18 communication satellite was launched successfully aboard an Ariane 5 VA-231 launcher from Kourou, French Guiana.

-Civil Nuclear Energy
+Civil nuclear energy

 A landmark Framework Agreement on Civil Nuclear Cooperation was signed between India and France on 30 September 2008 during the visit of Prime Minister Dr Manmohan Singh to France.
 Subsequently, during the visit of President Nicolas Sarkozy to India from 4–7 December 2010, the General Framework Agreement and the Early Works Agreement between NPCIL and Areva for implementation of EPR NPP Units at Jaitapur Nuclear Power Project were signed.

-Healthcare

-Several French firms (Aventis, Rhodia, Pasteur Institute) are active in the life-sciences and medicare sector.

-In February 2015, William Haseltine, president of ACCESS Health International and a former professor at Harvard Medical School opined that French healthcare was the best in the world surpassing even Singapore.

-Indian life insurance market is the fastest growing in the world and the seventh largest.

 Education

-Indians spend 7.5% of household income on education.
+Indians spend approximately 7.5% of household income on education.

-Campus France India, a student recruitment initiative of the French embassy in India, is showcasing France as an education destination for Indian students.
-From 1 to 7 October 2015 representatives of French universities and visa officers would travel to Bangalore, Chennai, Pune and Kochi for a course opportunities and visa guidance road-show.
-French government is offering 5-year visas to encourage more Indian students to study in France and allowing students who have completed their studies in France an extra year to look for employment within their sector.
-In 2014, France hosted 3,000 Indian students many of whom were provided full-scholarships covering costs of education and allowance for boarding, lodging and air-travel.
-The low costs of high-quality education has made France the third most preferred destination worldwide for international students.
+Campus France India, a student recruitment initiative of the French embassy in India, showcases France as an education destination for Indian students.
+From 1 to 7 October 2015, representatives from French universities and visa officers visited Bangalore, Chennai, Pune and Kochi for course opportunities and visa guidance road-show.
+The French government offers 5-year visas to encourage more Indian students to study in France and allows students who have completed their studies in France an extra year to look for employment within their sector.
+In 2014, France hosted 3,000 Indian students, many of whom were provided full-scholarships, covering the costs of education, boarding, lodging, and air-travel.
+The low costs of high-quality education has made France the third most preferred destination globally for international students.